adonisjs/v5-docs/content/guides/fundamentals/adonisrc-file.md

 You can define the environment in which to load the file.
 The valid options are:

 - `web` environment refers to the process started for the HTTP server.
-- `console` environment refers to the ace commands except for the `repl` command.
+- `console` environment refers to the Ace commands except for the `repl` command.
 - `repl` environment refers to the process started using the `node ace repl` command.
 - Finally, `test` environment is reserved for the future when AdonisJS will have the inbuilt test runner.